 Russia forms part of the habitat known as the taiga biome.
 The world's most extensive habitat, the taiga stretches from North America through Europe, Russia and into Asia.
 It features coniferous forests, mountains and tundra.
 The climate is cool, with cold winters.
 Consequently, the taiga has fewer species than warmer regions.
-Many species migrate or hibernate.
+Many Russian animals migrate or hibernate.
 Similar species are found throughout the taiga – North America's caribou and Russia's reindeer are the same species.

 Russia's Native Trees

 Russia's trees fall into two main groups: coniferous evergreens and deciduous birches, willows, poplars and alders.
 Larch and fir are common, as are pines, spruces and cedars.
 These grow close together and their shape sheds snow.
 Their waxy needles are resistant to cold and to water loss in drying winds.
 Larches are particularly resistant to permafrost.
 These dominate in Siberia.

 The northern tundra has few plants beyond mosses, lichens and cotton grass.
 Grasslands extend across the southern Urals, where flowering plants like purple loosestrife, larkspur, baby's breath, bergenia and oriental poppies are found.
 Plants in Russia also include native Russian tulips, which are the ancestors of cultivated tulips.
 Bright blue scilla (squills) also grow wild there.

 The most common birds are seed eaters, particularly birds that eat conifer seeds.
 These include goldfinches, chaffinches, siskins and waxwings.
 Starlings are also common.
 They supplement a seed-rich diet with fruit.
 All these types of birds form flocks in the colder months.
 Many flocks migrate to Western Europe to over-winter.
 Birds of prey, including owls, are also features of the taiga.
 They feed on the small mammals of the tundra and forest.

 Cloven Hoofed Animals